 3. Startup Costs

-What are the startup costs for an Airbnb business?
+Here’s a table outlining the startup costs for an Airbnb business:

 4. Short Term Rental Licenses and Permits